-Title: 68 Queen's Road, Adoption-in-Principle MPA1900002
+Title: 68 Queen's Road (Apartment Building), Adoption-in-Principle, MPA1900002

-Date Prepared: February 2, 2021
+Date Prepared: November 17, 2021

 Report To: Regular Meeting of Council

-Councillor and Role: Councillor Maggie Burton, Planning & Development
+Councillor and Role: Councillor Ian Froude, Planning

 Ward: Ward 2

-That Council adopt-in-principle the resolutions for St. John's Municipal Plan Amendment Number 154, 2021, and St. John's Development Regulations Amendment Number 706, 2021 regarding 68 Queen's Road and provide direction on rezoning the rear of the property along Harvey Road.
+That Council adopt-in-principle the resolutions for St. John's Municipal Plan Amendment Number 1, 2021, and St. John's Development Regulations Amendment Number 1, 2021 regarding land at the rear of 68 Queen's Road (frontage along Harvey Road).

-The memo below presents the application, considerations for any rezoning, and benefits and concerns of the proposed rezoning and development.
+Background

-In January 2019, Parish Lane Development Inc. applied to rezone the property at 68 Queen's Road, the former Cathedral Parish Hall.
-A house built in 1893 (the year after the Great Fire) is attached to the west end of the hall, there is a gravel parking lot behind, and the land rises steeply to Harvey Road in a treed area that has no formal use.
-The property was previously owned by the Anglican Cathedral nearby.
-The hall has been empty for several years, the house has been refurbished and is occupied, and the perimeter of the gravel area has grown up with mature trees and grass.
-It presents a natural area along Harvey Road and is used informally by some area residents; however, the area is private property.
+In January 2019, Parish Lane Development Inc. applied to rezone the property at 68 Queen's Road.
+At that time the property contained the former Cathedral Parish Hall, a house attached to the west end of the hall, a gravel parking lot and treed area at the rear of the building.
+Since that time Council has removed the heritage designation from the Cathedral Parish Hall and has granted demolition of the hall.
+The house at the west end of the lot, built in 1893, has been refurbished, is occupied, and remains a designated Heritage Building.

+The land at the rear of the lot rises steeply to Harvey Road in a treed area that has no formal use.
+It presents a natural area along Harvey Road and is used informally by some area residents; the land is private property.
 The retaining wall at the top supports Harvey Road itself.

 Nearby buildings include The Rooms provincial museum, art gallery and archives to the north, houses along Garrison Hill to the east, Gower Street United Church and hall and the Sergeant's War Memorial and Peacekeepers Monument across Queen's Road to the south, and St. Andrew's Presbyterian Church and hall off Long's Hill to the west.
-There is also a disused Roman Catholic cemetery in front of St. Andrew's.
+There is also a closed Roman Catholic cemetery in front of St. Andrew's.
 The Catholic Basilica and the Anglican Cathedral are nearby.

 Initially the applicant proposed a 40-unit residential development with two apartment buildings (on Queen's Road and Harvey Road) sharing a parking garage between.
-Following a public meeting on November 27, 2019, plus additional consultation, the applicant revised the design by proposing 3 townhouses on Queen's Road, keeping the 1893 house.
-The building proposed on Harvey Road is rotated 90 degrees, so it is narrower on the road and goes back deeper into the property.
-The proposal is still for 40 residential units.
+Following a public meeting on November 27, 2019, plus additional consultation, the applicant revised the design by proposing three townhouses on Queen's Road, keeping the 1893 house.
+The building proposed on Harvey Road was rotated 90 degrees, so it is narrower on the road and goes back deeper into the property.
+The overall proposal is still for 40 residential units.